akkadotnet/Akka.Persistence.MongoDB/README.md

 Remember that connection string must be provided separately to Journal and Snapshot Store.
 To finish setup simply initialize plugin using: `MongoDbPersistence.Get(actorSystem);`

-### Configuration
+## Configuration

-Both journal and snapshot store share the same configuration keys (however they resides in separate scopes, so they are definied distinctly for either journal or snapshot store):
+Both journal and snapshot store share the same configuration keys (however they reside in separate scopes, so they are defined distinctly for either journal or snapshot store):

 ```hocon
 akka.persistence {